Why is my Smoke Detector Blinking Red | 13 Reasons To Know

 Dust or dirt builds up in the sensing element.

-It is possible for dust, pet hair, and other airborne particles to contaminate the smoke detector chamber.
+Dust, pet hair, and other airborne particles can contaminate the smoke detector chamber.
 Some models of smoke detectors include an indicator light that illuminates when dust or other particles remain inside the device, and you must remove them.

 Wire disconnected or faulty wiring.